 Technological Integration

-Some institutions are going digital offering online classes, virtual Quranic courses, and even AI-powered Islamic learning platforms.
+Some institutions are going digital, offering online classes, virtual Quranic courses, and even AI-powered Islamic learning platforms.

 Collaboration with Mainstream Educational Systems